dashirov/sdf-gen/README.md

 COMMANDS
     forwarder       - Generate a forwarder
-    forwarder-count - Count the number of forwarders in the config gatekeeper      - Generate a gatekeeper
+    gatekeeper      - Generate a gatekeeper
     global          - Generate the global Nginx config file help            - Shows a list of commands or help for one command